reactjs/react.dev/content/docs/design-principles.md

 When something goes wrong, it is important that you have breadcrumbs to trace the mistake to its source in the codebase.
 In React, props and state are those breadcrumbs.

 If you see something wrong on the screen, you can open React DevTools, find the component responsible for rendering, and then see if the props and state are correct.
-If they are, you know that the problem is in the component’s `render()` function, or some function that is called by `render()`.
+If they are, you know that the problem is in the component, or some function that is called by the component.
 The problem is isolated.

-If the state is wrong, you know that the problem is caused by one of the `setState()` calls in this file.
-This, too, is relatively simple to locate and fix because usually there are only a few `setState()` calls in a single file.
+If the state is wrong, you know that the problem is caused by one of the state hooks in this file.
+This, too, is relatively simple to locate and fix because usually there are only a few `useState()` calls in a single file.

 If the props are wrong, you can traverse the tree up in the inspector, looking for the component that first "poisoned the well" by passing bad props down.

 This ability to trace any UI to the data that produced it in the form of current props and state is very important to React.
 It is an explicit design goal that state is not "trapped" in closures and combinators, and is available to React directly.

-While the UI is dynamic, we believe that synchronous `render()` functions of props and state turn debugging from guesswork into a boring but finite procedure.
+While the UI is dynamic, we believe that synchronous function components of props and state turn debugging from guesswork into a boring but finite procedure.
 We would like to preserve this constraint in React even though it makes some use cases, like complex animations, harder.

 ### Configuration {#configuration}